-

 Henry Hudson

 Henry Hudson was an English explorer and navigator who explored the river that now bears his name.
 Famously called “America’s First River” by journalist Bill Moyers, the Hudson played a central role in America’s development.
-In September 1609, Hudson sailed by what is now the Marist campus, and the College was intimately involved in the Quadricentennial celebration of Hudson’s historic expedition.
+In September 1609, Hudson sailed by what is now the Marist campus, and was intimately involved in the Quadricentennial celebration of Hudson’s historic expedition.
 Marist has become closely identified with the Hudson River, and it is committed to protecting its scenic beauty.
 In fact, the College is home to a high-tech environmental monitoring station that tracks the river’s health; the station was built at Marist in partnership with the U.S. Geological Survey, the New York State Department of Conservation, and the Cary Institute for Ecosystem Studies.

 Daniel Nimham